Toyota Corolla (E170): North American version (E170)

 The North American Corolla is very similar to the international version, except for offering revised front and rear styling.
-This design was adopted from the Furia concept.
 North American models were announced first on June 6, 2013; European models, announced the day after, differed mostly outside with their front-end treatment.
 The engines were closely related to the previous models, with only slight improvements in performance and emissions.
 Stylistic elements of this generation of the Corolla were previewed in the Furia concept car shown at the January 2013 Detroit Auto Show.

 The eleventh generation Corolla falls under North America's compact car market segment, and it is offered in four grades, L, LE, LE Eco and S. The Corolla is a perennially top-selling model in North America, and the world.
-Many of the changes in the new model were inherited from Toyota's Furia concept car, with the most striking difference from the previous generation being mostly cosmetic.
 Toyota focused on fuel efficiency with this new design, while continuing the longstanding trend of increasing size and weight.

-The Corolla manufactured in Cambridge, Ontario, Canada has about 25 percent of its parts coming from Japan.
+The Corolla manufactured in Cambridge, Ontario, Canada had about 25 percent of its parts coming from Japan.

 Two, four-cylinder engines are available, the 1.8-litre 2ZR-FE with 132 hp, and a Valvematic equipped 2ZR-FAE offered on the new "Eco" trim, providing 140 hp.
-The Corolla will be available with a four-speed automatic, six-speed manual, or Toyota's new CVTi-S Continuously-Variable Transmission.
+The Corolla is available with a four-speed automatic, six-speed manual, or Toyota's CVTi-S Continuously-Variable Transmission.

 The brakes are a 275 mm ventilated front disc, and a 229 mm rear drum with the option of a 259 mm solid rear disc on the S trim.
 It features Toyota's Star Safety System as standard, including Vehicle Stability Control (VSC), Traction Control (TRAC), Anti-lock Braking System (ABS), Electronic Brake-force Distribution (EBD) and Brake Assist.
 Smart Stop Technology brake override system is also included standard, as well as an electronic tire pressure monitoring system (TPMS).